caiodabarbosa/tsflow/README.md

 # Object detection on satellite images

-YOLO/YOLOv2 inspired deep neural network for object detection on satellite images.
 Built using Tensorflow.
 Keys features:
 - the model is using an architecture similar to YOLOv2 (batch_norm after each layers, no fully connected layers at the end).
 - We predict only one box per feature map cell instead of 2 as in YOLO.
 - No passthrough layer is used.
 Predictions are based only on the last layer.